Austrian plane search for leaker Snowden enrages Bolivia

 The 30-year-old Snowden is believed to be still in the transit area of a Moscow airport, where he has been trying since June 23 to find a country that will offer him refuge from prosecution in the United States on espionage charges.

-The plane incident was the latest twist in a saga which has raised a furore in the United States and abroad over the balance between privacy rights and national security.
+The incident over Morales' plane was the latest twist in a saga which has raised a furor in the United States and abroad over the balance between privacy rights and national security.

 Revelations of U.S. surveillance on European countries have also strained trans-Atlantic relations.